Project identified by Drs. Savvas Andronikou, Arthur Daire (Blantyre), Peter Maseko (Salima) and Kristen DeStigter (Imaging the World)

 In July 2014 WFPI undertook an exploratory outreach mission to teach and determine pediatric radiology needs in different environments in Malawi.
-The visit rolled out with to providing tele-reading support for pediatric imaging and paving the way for future teaching and training visits.
+The visit aimed to provide tele-reading support for pediatric imaging and pave the way for future teaching and training visits.

 The trip covered 4 different health facilities in Malawi

 - Chiradzulu District Hospital - MSF AIDS-HIV project

 - Pothawira Haven, Salima

 Dr. Tracy Kilborn with Dr. Peter Maseko, Pothawaria Haven Salima, Malawi

 Queen Elizabeth Hospital Blantrye offers 300 Pediatric beds and conducts 100,000 Pediatric reviews per year in A/E with 20,000 Pediatric admissions per year.
 A 0.75T open magnet, installed by Johns Hopkins as a research magnet, is used by the hospital.
 A CT machine purchased 4 years ago is in storage while waiting for a room to be built.
 The sole MoH radiologist is stretched to support radiography and ultrasound as well as MRI.

 Right: Dr Arthur Dale, MoH radiologist, Queen Elizabth Hospital Blantyre

 Below: Paediatric Ward, Queen Elisabeth Hospital, Blantyre

 Teaching activities in Blantyre and at Kamauzu Central Hospital in Lilongwe included lectures to the paediatric and paediatric surgical staff on: